kedacore/keda-docs/content/docs/2.10/scalers/graphite.md

 **Parameter list:**

 - `serverAddress` - Address of Graphite
 - `metricName` - Name to identify the Metric in the external.metrics.k8s.io API.
-If using more than one trigger it is required that all `metricName`(s) be unique (DEPRECATED: This parameter will be removed in version `2.12`, don't set it)
+If using more than one trigger it is required that all `metricName`(s) be unique (DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version `2.12`)
 - `query` - Query to run.
 - `threshold` - Target value to trigger scaling actions.
 (Default: 100, Optional, This value can be a float)
 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)